 There are two kinds of firewalls:

-- Hardware Firewalls protect your computer system from attacks outside your local network.
-If you are connected to the internet via a cable modem or DSL, you will need a router which acts as a firewall.
-Linksys makes a great line of routers for under $100.
-They come with very good instructions on installation.
+- Hardware Firewalls: Protect computer systems from attacks outside the local network.
+If connected to the internet via a cable modem or DSL, a router which acts as a firewall is necessary.
 The cable from the cable modem or DSL modem is connected to the Wide Area Network (WAN) port on the router.
 The LAN port of the router is then connected to the switch so that all computers have access to the internet.
-Some routers have a built-in switch, and in this case you can plug all the computers into those ports instead of using an external switch.
-The router hides the LAN from outside computers, protecting you from many types of virus attacks.
+Some routers have a built-in switch, and in this case all the computers can be plugged into those ports instead of using an external switch.
+The router hides the LAN from outside computers, protecting from many types of virus attacks.

-- Software Firewalls help protect an individual computer from attacks from other computers in your office.
+- Software Firewalls: Help protect an individual computer from attacks from other computers in the office.
 They act as a second line of defense.
 For example, if one computer in the office gets infected, it can't spread to the others.
 Since Open Dental uses ports, software firewall settings will need to be adjusted.
-Each firewall has a different way of setting up which ports get blocked, but you should always be able to add ports to an exceptions list.
+Each firewall has a different way of setting up which ports get blocked, but users should always be able to add ports to an exceptions list.

-Many antivirus software programs have their own /t software firewall feature.
+Many antivirus software programs have their own software firewall feature.
 We recommend using the Windows Firewall instead, and turning off or uninstalling the software's firewall or internet security.
-If you still want to use your own firewall, then you MUST Open Port 3306 on the server; NOT on each workstation.
+If the practice still want to use its own firewall, then Port 3306 must be open on the server; not on each workstation.